RafaelSterzinger/AlphaTrader/report/report.md

 Lastly, we have to bear in mind that the market has been steadily growing over the last decade.
 Therefore, it is not that difficult for such a solution to be profitable and thus we must also evaluate the model in a bearish market instead of a bullish one.

 #### Take-Aways
-First take-away for me was to not trust third-party tools and to take more time researching.
+First take-away for me was to not trust third-party tools and to spend more time researching.
 Finding errors in the implementation took me much time and was very frustrating.
 If I had found them earlier, I might have chosen my project differently.
-Time in general was a huge aspect as in hindsight it seems I mostly underestimated the difficulty of a task.
+Time in general was a huge aspect as in hindsight it seems I mostly underestimated the difficulty of each task.

 Another important lesson I learned is not to focus on using the best hardware.
 I spent many hours setting up Keras/Tensorflow and Cuda/Cudnn, to take fully advantage of my GPU but after I installed it, the GPU was barley used.
-This is due to the different training mechanism in DRL, where the agent will only learn a certain amount of steps each episodes.
+This is due to the different training mechanism used in DRL, where the agent will only learn a certain amount of steps each episodes.
 Surly is it possible to create a multi-threaded environment, but this would go beyond this lecture.

 Concerning the optimizers, stochastically gradient decent worked the best.
 Major improvements had been established by stopping early if an agent lost a certain amount of its cash balance as well as training the model four or more times per episode.
 Expanding the mini-batch-size as well as replay memory buffer enabled the agent to also develop a feeling for patterns which happen over a long time period.
 Dropout was also used but did not seem to make a major difference in performance.